 Southern Belize

 The Toledo District in Southern Belize boasts the country’s largest protected rainforest area and is home to Belize’s largest Mayan population, along with Garifuna, Creole, Mestizo, and growing North American communities.
-Just as diverse ecologically, offshore, offers premier diving, snorkeling, fishing, and sailing in the deep-south.
+Just as diverse ecologically, offshore, it offers premier diving, snorkeling, fishing, and sailing in the Deep South.
 Furthermore, inland, adventurers can kayak, river-tube, explore waterfalls, and visit Maya ruins like Lubaantun and Nim Li Punit.

 Toledo District and its principal town, Punta Gorda, evoke a sense of wonder shaped by nature’s phenomena.
 Mountains, jungle, and sea combine to create a stunning backdrop for this off-the-beaten-path locale.
 Meanwhile, lush green valleys stretch across the landscape beneath the foothills of the Maya Mountains.
 The verdant jungle on the town’s outskirts shelters clusters of Maya villages to the west.

-Punta Gorda’s eastern shore, the Bay of Honduras gently ripples against the craggy shore- line.
-Rustic and beautiful, the last sizeable town in Belize spells out “explore.”
+Punta Gorda’s eastern shore, the Bay of Honduras, gently ripples against the craggy shoreline.
+Rustic and beautiful, the last sizable town in Belize spells out “explore.”
 And in P.G., as the locals call it, there’s more than your fair share to discover.

 History & Culture

 What is so special about the Toledo District?
-In addition to superb inland and offshore attractions is its unique mix of inhabitants.
-For thousands of years the region was home to the Maya.
-Today the population comprises friendly villagers from a mix of different backgrounds making Toledo a multi-cultural Mecca.
-Creoles, East Indians, Garifuna, Maya, Mennonites and Mestizos are all inhabitants sharing a common ground.
-A sizeable number of North American and Europeans also now make the area their home.
+In addition to superb inland and offshore attractions, is its unique mix of inhabitants.
+For thousands of years, the region was home to the Maya.
+Today, the population comprises friendly villagers from a mix of different backgrounds, making Toledo a multi-cultural Mecca.
+Creoles, East Indians, Garifuna, Maya, Mennonites, and Mestizos are all inhabitants sharing a common ground.
+A sizeable number of North Americans and Europeans also now make the area their home.

-Dining and nightlife in and around town includes music and a delicious potpourri of mixed cuisine.
-Exotic dishes such as wild game or a Garifuna seafood dish served with coconut milk, cassava bread and hudut, as well as Creole rice & beans and stew chicken which is Belize national dish.
+Dining and nightlife in and around town include music and a delicious potpourri of mixed cuisine.
+Exotic dishes such as wild game or a Garifuna seafood dish served with coconut milk, cassava bread, and hudut, as well as Creole rice & beans and stew chicken, which is Belize’s national dish.

 A few decades ago, this popular outpost located approximately 200 miles from Belize City was reachable only by boat.
-Today, breath- taking scenery unfolds in flight or on the road to P.G.
-About eight daily commuter flights make the one-hour trip to Punta Gorda’s airstrip from Belize Int’l or Municipal Airports.
+Today, breathtaking scenery unfolds in flight or on the road to P.G.
+About eight daily commuter flights make the one-hour trip to Punta Gorda’s airstrip from Belize International or Municipal Airports.

 Belize Chocolate Festival (May 16th to 18th, 2025)